FaisalAl-Tameemi/intro-to-react/chapter_1/__70_first_component_exercise.md

 export default App;
 ```

-Spend a bit of time writing HTML code within the `render` method in this component and see how your page changes.
+Spend a bit of time writing regular HTML code within the `render` method in this component and see how your page changes.

 ----